The Devil Rides Out (film)

 It is considered one of Terence Fisher's best films.
-It is the final film to be produced by Seven Arts Productions after the company was merged with Warner Bros. to become Warner Bros.-Seven Arts on July 15, 1967.
+It was the final film to be produced by Seven Arts Productions after the company was merged with Warner Bros. to become Warner Bros.-Seven Arts on 15 July 1967.

 Plot

-Set in London and the south of England in 1929, the story finds erudite Nicholas, Duc de Richleau (Christopher Lee), investigating the strange actions of his protegé, the son of a late friend, Simon Aron (Patrick Mower), who has a house replete with strange markings and a pentagram.
+Set in London and the south of England in 1929, the story finds erudite Nicholas, Duc de Richleau, investigating the strange actions of his protegé, Simon Aron, the son of a late friend, who has a house replete with unusual markings and a pentagram.
 He quickly deduces that Simon is involved with the occult.
-De Richleau and his friend Rex Van Ryn (Leon Greene) manage to rescue Simon and another young initiate, Tanith (Niké Arrighi), from a devil-worshipping cult.
+De Richleau and his friend Rex Van Ryn manage to rescue Simon and another young initiate, Tanith, from a devil-worshipping cult.
 During the rescue, they disrupt a May Day ceremony on Salisbury Plain, in which the Devil appears under the guise of the "Goat of Mendes".

-They escape to the country home of de Richleau's niece Marie (Sarah Lawson) and her husband Richard Eaton (Paul Eddington).
-They are followed by the group's leader, Mocata (Charles Gray), who has a psychic connection to the two initiates.
+They escape to the country home of de Richleau's niece Marie and her husband Richard Eaton.
+They are followed by the group's leader, Mocata, who has a psychic connection to the two initiates.
 After visiting the house while de Richleau is absent to discuss the matter and an unsuccessful attempt to influence the initiates to return, Mocata forces de Richleau and the other occupants to defend themselves through a night of black magic attacks, ending with the conjuring of the Angel of Death.
-De Richleau repels the angel, but it kills Tanith instead (as, once summoned, it must take a life).
+De Richleau repels the angel, but it kills Tanith instead (for, once summoned, it must take a life).

-His attacks defeated, Mocata kidnaps the Eatons' young daughter Peggy (Rosalyn Landor).
-The Duc has Tanith's spirit possess Marie in order to find Mocata, but they only are able to get a single clue, and Rex realizes that the cultists are at a house he visited earlier.
+His attacks defeated, Mocata kidnaps the Eatons' young daughter Peggy.
+The Duc has Tanith's spirit possess Marie in order to find Mocata, but they only are able to get a single clue, until Rex realizes that the cultists are at a house he visited earlier.
 Simon tries to rescue Peggy on his own, but he is recaptured by the cult.
 De Richleau, Richard, and Rex also try to rescue her, but they are defeated by Mocata.
-Suddenly, a powerful force (or Tanith herself) controls Marie and ends Peggy's trance.
+A powerful force (or Tanith herself), however, starts controlling Marie and ends Peggy's trance.
 She then leads Peggy in the recitation of a spell which visits divine retribution upon the cultists and transforms their coven room into a church.

 When the Duc and his companions awaken, they discover that the spell has reversed time and changed the future in their favour.
 Simon and Tanith have survived, and Mocata's spell to conjure the Angel of Death has been reflected back on him.
-Divine judgement ends his life, and he is subject to eternal damnation for his unholy summoning of the Angel of Death.
+Divine judgment ends his life, and he is subject to eternal damnation for his unholy summoning of the Angel of Death.
 De Richleau comments that it is God to whom they must be thankful.